ShipitSmarter/vscode-stitch/docs/additional-functions.md

 ```
 datetimeoffset.parse <text>
+datetimeoffset.parse <text> <format>
 ```

 #### Description
-Parse a date time string to a date time offset object
+Parse a date time string to a date time offset object, optionally with a specified format

 #### Arguments
 - `text`:
   - The date time string to parse
   - **Note:** will throw an `ArgumentException` if the given `text` does not contain time zone information.
+- `format`:
+  - (Optional) A format specifier that defines the required format of text (see [Microsoft's date time format specifications](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings))
+  - **Note:** will throw an `ArgumentException` if the given `format` does not contain time zone information (i.e., `z` or `K` characters).

 #### Returns
 The parsed date time offset object